christopherliang/whowhatwherewhenwhy/README.md

 - Helen Li

 ## Function
-- To retrieve data from Google API given a search query.
+- To retrieve data from Google API given a search query (who/when).
+  - "Who played Spiderman?"
+  - "When is Christmas?"

+## How to Run
+- pip install google
+- python app.py